zksecurity/RFCs/source/starknet/fri.md

 **`STARKNET_PRIME = 3618502788666131213697322783095070105623107215331596699973092056135872020481`**.
 The Starknet prime ($2^{251} + 17 \cdot 2^{192} + 1$).

 **`FIELD_GENERATOR = 3`**.
 The generator for the main multiplicative subgroup of the Starknet field.
-This is also used as coset factor to produce the coset used in the first layer's evaluation.
+This is also used as the coset factor to produce the coset used in the first layer's evaluation.

 ### FRI constants